while-true-do/ansible-role-mariadb/README.md

 # repository:
 #   - default -> will use the distribution specific repository
 #   - repo_mariadb -> will use the official upstream repository
-#     there is also a dependency to while-true-do.repo-mariadb
+#     there is also a dependency to while_true_do.repo-mariadb
 #
 # Also some common best practices are applied like innodb tuning, activating query cache and setting default charset to utf8m4
 #